 The LVC Archives

-The collection presented online features many College publications including course catalogs; La Vie Collegienne, the Lebanon Valley College student newspaper; other historical College publications, including The Quad, The Crucible, College News, The Forum, and The College Forum; The Valley, a semi-annual magazine for alumni and friends of the College; and the College yearbook, The Bizarre/Quittapahilla.
-The College is in the process of digitizing La Vie Collegienne, so additional issues will be added as they become available.
+The collection presented online features many College publications including course catalogs; historical College publications, including The Quad, The Crucible, College News, The Forum, and The College Forum; and The Valley, a semi-annual magazine for alumni and friends of the College.
 The online collection also includes a selection of President’s Reports and Faculty Sabbatical Reports.

 Please note: These works reflect the time of their creation and as such provide historical and cultural data.
 They contain content that is no longer representative of the attitudes and policies of Lebanon Valley College.
 In making this data available, the College is not endorsing the content.